Logiqx/wca-ipy/docs/Future_Options.md

 Until such time as official senior rankings become available on the official WCA website, it is clear that the unofficial senior rankings will continue to be of benefit to the senior cubing community.
 In order to satisfy the demands of the senior community the project is looking to make some notable improvements to what is currently provided in the way of rankings.

 Specifically, we wish to show accurate rankings despite there being some names missing / unknown.
-For example the partial rankings for 3x3x3 OH average currently show the following:
+For example the "partial" rankings for 3x3x3 OH average currently show the following:

 | **Rank** | **Person**                                                   | **Result** |
 | -------- | ------------------------------------------------------------ | ---------- |